York Flour Mill

-The York Flour Mill is a purpose-built flour mill, constructed in 1892 with associated buildings built from 1892 onwards, to mill flour for York and the surrounding districts, and for export.
+The York Flour Mill is a purpose-built flour mill in York, Western Australia, constructed in 1892 with associated buildings built from 1892 onwards, to mill flour for York and the surrounding districts, and for export.

 The mill is the only remaining mill building in York, a town whose prosperity was built upon growing wheat and grain.

 Construction

 The York Flour Mill was built in 1892 by Messrs Thorn, Bower, Stewart and Monger for the Empire Roller Flour Milling Co.
 The mill opened on 24 May 1892 "in the presence of a large body of spectators" with the promoters appearing to be "sanguine of the success of their venture".
 The first manager was LJ Thorn.
 At the time, it was the largest flour mill in Western Australia.

 In 1893, the Eastern Districts Chronicle described the Empire Flour Mills "as the premier mills in the colony.
 Every attention has been paid, and no expense spared, in fitting this lofty and commodious building up with the latest and best milling apparatus procurable.
 The huge stacks of wheat alongside acquaint us of the fact of a large quantity to grind, and testify to the capabilities of this district as a wheat producing centre."

 In 1896, William Dinsdale Jr, boot retailer, who also ran another mill on the corner of River Street and Avon Terrace, became manager.
 Dinsdale was twice Mayor of York and had built Dinsdale's Shoe Emporium in 1887.

 Dinsdale went into partnership with Bower and they leased the new mill as Empire Milling Co, and subsequently purchased it.
 The Empire Milling Co exported flour to Hong Kong and Singapore.

 In 1908, the company and mill were purchased by the consortium Messrs Marwick, Meinck and Edwards, and became the York Flour Milling Company Limited.